NorthernRealities/ColorSenseRainbow/README.md

 ![Demo of the plugin](CSR_Demo.png)

 If you click on the color then a color picker is displayed.
 As you choose colours the code is updated.
 One thing to note is if you select a predefined colour and start changing the colour then the code gets changed to RGB values.
 In the other cases I've tried to keep it as non-destructive as possible though at times the number of decimal places can change.
 When the alpha isn't specified (it isn't required as part of the Rainbow library as I set it to a default value of 1.0) then the plugin doesn't add the alpha component to the code.
-You'll have to do that manually.
+As of May 29, 2015 the plugin will now add the alpha component for you in Swift if you change the value in the colour picker.

 This project was inspired from [Color Sense for Xcode](https://github.com/omz/ColorSense-for-Xcode).
 In fact it looks (and I think it behaves mostly) like it.
 But I built it completely from scratch in Swift though I did use that project as a template for some items as I haven't done anything on the Mac side before.